Roland Battalion: Formation

 Prior to Operation Barbarossa, both Stepan Bandera and Andriy Melnyk, who led rival branches of the Organization of Ukrainian Nationalists actively cooperated with Nazi Germany.
 According to the National Academy of Sciences of Ukraine and other sources, Bandera held meetings with the heads of Germany's intelligence regarding the formation of the Nachtigall and Roland Battalions.
 On 25 February 1941, the head of the Abwehr, Wilhelm Franz Canaris, sanctioned the creation of the "Ukrainian Legion" under German command.
 The unit would have had 800 persons.
 Roman Shukhevych became a commander of the Legion from the OUN-B side.
 OUN expected that the unit would become the core of the future Ukrainian army.
 In the spring the OUN received 2.5 million marks for subversive activities against the USSR.
 In the spring of 1941 the Legion was reorganized into 2 units.
 One of the units became known as Nachtigall Battalion, a second became the Roland Battalion, and the remainder was immediately dispatched into Soviet Union to sabotage the Red Army's rear.

 The battalion was set up by the Abwehr and organized by Richard Yary of the OUN(b) in March 1941, prior to the German invasion of the Soviet Union.
-Approximately 350 Bandera's OUN followers were trained at the Abwehr training centre at Seibersdorf under the command of the former Polish Army major and OUN member Yevhen Pobihushchyi.
+Approximately 350 Bandera's OUN followers were trained at the Abwehr training centre at Seibersdorf under the command of the OUN member and former Polish Army major Yevhen Pobihushchyi.

 In comparison to Nachtigall, which used the ordinary Wehrmacht uniform, the Roland Battalion was outfitted in the Czech uniform with yellow armband with text "Im Dienst der Deutschen Wehrmacht" (In the service of the German Wehrmacht).
 They were given Austrian helmets from World War I. The battalion had arms consisting of 2 Czech light machine guns and German light weaponry.